dantee-e/CleytoCoin/README.md

 ```bash
 cargo run --bin node start --gui
 ```

+The server with the GUI will block the terminal, while just running the start creates a new process, which has to be killed afterwards using the [kill command](#killing-the-node)

 The node will start and connect to the network.
 For now, only full nodes are available and they don't have yet the capacity for mining